tsnellgrove/oop_learning/techwtim/dk3_doc.md

 ****** Interpreter Thoughts #

-0) DONE: Functionalize Interpreter and use out_buff 0.2) Should burt be an object???
+DONE: 0) Functionalize Interpreter and use out_buff
+DONE: 0.2) Should burt be an object??? (for now, No)
-0.3) Create a list of one-word commands from dkv2: 'help', 'inventory', 'look', 'credits', 'north', 'south', 'east', 'west', 'score', 'version'
+DONE: 0.3) Create a list of one-word commands from dkv2:
+	simple, true one-word commands: 'score', 'version'
+	complex, true, one-word commands:	'inventory', 'look'
-0.4) think through synonyms (e.g. 'n' == 'north' == 'go north' )
-0.5) Concept of 'universal scope' variables which should always be viewable - check dkv2
-	Things burt always has with him: 'backpack', 'burt', 'hand', 'conscience'
+	one-word commands to be converted to two words: 'help', 'credits', 'north', 'south', 'east', 'west' 0.33: first handle true one-word commands, then dict lookup word 2 for converted words and pass to 2-word code 0.4) think through synonyms (e.g. 'n' == 'north' == 'go north' ) 0.5) Concept of 'universal scope' variables which should always be viewable - check dkv2 Things burt always has with him: 'backpack', 'burt', 'hand', 'conscience'